Action Alert: Pardons Board Meeting

 Last week, Attorney General Doug Peterson filed a request with the Nebraska Supreme Court to issue an execution warrant to Carey Dean Moore.
 They have yet to do so, in part because Mr. Moore actually has a pending request for pardon.
-The pardons board, which is made up of the Governor (Pete Ricketts), the Attorney General (Doug Peterson) and the Secretary of State (John Gale) usually takes about a year (at least) to place inmates who have applied for a pardon on their docket.
-But, yesterday afternoon, a pardons board meeting was scheduled last-minute for next Tuesday and Carey Dean Moore jumped above other applicants to be placed on the docket.
+The pardons board, which is made up of the Governor (Pete Ricketts), the Attorney General (Doug Peterson) and the Secretary of State (John Gale) usually takes about a year o morer to place inmates who have applied for a pardon on their docket.
+However, yesterday afternoon, a pardons board meeting was scheduled last-minute for next Tuesday - and Carey Dean Moore jumped above other applicants to be placed on the docket.
 Could this be a coincidence?
 Possibly.
-But, it doesn’t seem very likely.
+But it doesn’t seem very likely.